transformerlab/transformerlab-docs/docs/intro.md

 Transformer Lab works well for users with access to a GPU or TPU (local or in the cloud).
 It also works well on M-series (M1, M2, M3) Apple Mac computers using <a href="https://github.com/ml-explore/mlx">MLX</a>.

-Researchers and engineers can use Transformer Lab to execute experiments and track their results.

-Users in the LLM ecosystem can build plugins for Transformer Lab to extend it's functionality in new ways.

-Our plan is to continue to expand Transformer Lab to support numerous advanced applications of LLMs.
-We'd love your help!
+You can contribute plugins or to the core application -- we'd love your help!
 Start by joining our <a href="https://discord.com/invite/transformerlab"><FaDiscord/> Discord</a>.

 ### What can I do with Transformer Lab?